URL Rewriting is a powerful tool to

-URL rewriting is done through a set of rules that can be entered when creating a crawl.
-To create a rewrite rule, first expand the advanced settings and scroll down to the URL Rewrite section.
+URL Rewriting is done through a set of rules that can be entered when creating a crawl.
+To create a rewrite rule, navigate to the URL Rewrite tab.

-Click the Add Rule button.
-This will add a new rule, which appears as a line of input elements.
+Click the Add Rewrite Rule button.
+This will add a new rewrite rule, which appears as a set of input elements.

-You can click on Add Rule as many times as you want to create arbitrary many rules.
-Rules are later executed one after the other from top to bottom.
+You can click on Add Rewrite Rule as many times as you want to create arbitrary many rules.
+Rules are later executed one after another from top to bottom.

 By clicking the Remove button right next to a rule, you can delete this rule.

 A rewrite rule consists of three parts.
 These parts are: